-Indicator (a) Coolidge House did not have a PREA related claim in 2018 or the beginning of 2019.
-Agency records noted, in 2017, there were incidents at Coolidge House that were investigated for sexual harassment.
+Indicator (a) Hampshire House did not have a PREA related claim in 2018.
+In 2019 there was one case in which an administrative investigation was held.
 The agency's annual reports show a commitment to investigation of incidents.
 Discussions with the Director of Reentry Service on behalf of the Agency Head confirms the expectation of immediate notification in the event of a sexual assault to local authorities, FBOP and to agency administration.
-Interview with the Coolidge House Director confirmed the process described by the Director of Reentry Services and both reported the similar expectation for Sexual Harassment investigation including the need to act immediately to any allegation.
+Interview with the Hampshire House Director confirmed the process described by the Director of Reentry Services and both reported the similar expectation for Sexual Harassment investigation including the need to act immediately to any allegation.

 Indicator (b) Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) pages 10 and 11 outline the responsibility of cooperation with criminal investigators.
-The policy further defines responsibilities including crime scene protection, ensuring availability of witnesses and preservation of written and electronic evidence relevant to the investigation This policy is publicly available on the CRJ agency website.
-Coolidge House will not perform any criminal investigations.
-Criminal investigations will be conducted by the Boston Police Department.
+The policy further defines responsibilities including crime scene protection, ensuring availability of witnesses and preservation of written and electronic evidence relevant to the investigation.
+This policy is publicly available on the CRJ agency website.
+Hampshire House will not perform any criminal investigations.
+Criminal investigations will be conducted by the Manchester Police Department.
 Administrative investigations would be completed by the facility or CRJ administrative team.
 As a contractor of the Federal Bureau of Prison the facility will also collaboratively work with FBOP on any investigation.
 The policy requires a written report of the investigation be completed, a file maintained and an agency administrative review process.

 Indicator (c) Policy 900.00 (pages 10-11) describes the role of both agencies in the completion of an investigation.
-The Auditor was also provided with documentation confirming the relationship with Boston Police.
-The Auditor also confirmed the Facility Director knew that communication with the Police would be critical for informing other standard requirements such as required notifications to victims
+The Auditor was also provided with documentation confirming the relationship with Manchester Police.
+The Auditor also confirmed the Facility Director knew that communication with the Police would be critical for informing other standard requirements such as required notifications to victims.

-Indicators (d) & (e) Auditor is not required to audit these provisions
+Indicators (d) & (e) Auditor is not required to audit these provisions.

-Conclusions: Coolidge House is prepared to ensure all incidents of sexual assault or sexual harassment are investigated.
+Conclusions: Hampshire House is prepared to ensure all incidents of sexual assault or sexual harassment are investigated.
 The Auditor concludes the facility is in compliance with the standard.
 There were no incidents of Sexual Assault or Sexual Harassment in the last year.
 Random residents report no such behavior has occurred but felt if a situation was to arise the facility would actively investigate the case.
-Representatives of the FBOP report a cooperative relationship with Coolidge House and that they are good in communicating any critical event.
+Representatives of the FBOP report a cooperative relationship with Hampshire House and that they are good in communicating any critical event.